 The European Christmas Experience

-New in 2017!
-We’re delighted to offer The European Christmas Experience, a longer Experience trip that will take us to three different areas in three different countries during the magical Christmas season.
-This is a 12-night trip with four nights in each location:
+After two very successful trips in 2017, we’re delighted to offer The European Christmas Experience again in 2018!
+This special 12-night Experience trip will take us to three different areas in three different countries during the magical Christmas season.
+We’ll spend four nights in each of these locations:

 - Colmar, a large town in Alsace, northeast France